Kashu7100/Kashu7100.github.io/_pages/about.md

 - My research interests focus on deep learning and robotics.
 In particular, I am interested in human/animal intelligence and locomotion, and replicating the intelligent behavior in machines.

 - Outside of research, I also have experience working on both software and hardware for robotics and deep learning-related projects.

+- Fun fact: I personally own Go1 Edu by Unitree as my pet.

 Recent News
 ======